code-on-sunday/buildr.studio/stories.md

 The "Clear values" button should clear all variables, especially the text fields.

 To implement, the VariableInput needs to listen to the clear event that will be emitted from a stream in the VariableSectionState to clear values in TextController

+## Story 42:

+Show another Run button next to the variables toggle button on the home screen